 Allows you to invest your money somewhere else.

 - A lot of Time Required

 Writing copy and creating/selecting media takes a huge amount of time.
-Make sure you have enough time not only to create, but to learn how since this is not your expertise.
+Make sure you have enough time not only to create, but to at least learn the basics how since this is not your expertise.